This is part one of The Black Sportswoman’s Starter Kit: the history makers.

 - Jackie Joyner-Kersee (b.
 1962) holds the world record in the heptathlon and second-best all-time record in the long jump.
 She won six Olympic medals – three gold, one silver, and two bronze – in the long jump and the heptathlon from 1984 to 1996.

 - Merlene Ottey (b.
-1960) competed in Olympics from 1980 to 2004 and is “the first Caribbean woman to win an Olympic medal (Jamaica) and the only track and field athlete to participate in seven different Olympics (Jamaica and Slovenia).”
+1960) competed in Olympics from 1980 to 2004 and is the first Jamaican woman to win an Olympic medal.
+She participated in seven Olympics.

 - Tidye Pickett (1914-1986) and Louise Stokes (1913-1978) are known as the first Black U.S. women to be selected for the Olympics (L.A.
 1932).
 They were left off the 4x100 relay.
 Stokes traveled but didn’t compete in the 1936 Olympic Games, but Pickett did in the 80-meter hurdles – making her the first Black U.S. woman to compete in the Olympics.

 - Fatuma Roba (b.
 1973) is an Ethiopian runner and the first African woman to win a gold medal in the women's Olympic marathon race (Atlanta 1996).